parkr/blogsource/source/_posts/2011-07-07-google-plus-terms-of-service.md

 So Google or any of its affiliates who fall into the above category are allowed to disseminate my information across the Web.

-No thank you.
-I think I'll post them somewhere else, thanks.
+No, thank you.
+I think I'll post them somewhere else.